National Park Service: Park protection

 This includes the staff responding to visitor emergencies (criminal, medical, search and rescue), and the protection of the park's natural and cultural resources from damage by those persons visiting the park.
 The staff includes law enforcement rangers, park police, lifeguards, criminal investigators, and communication center operators.
+In many instances they also work with state and territorial fish and wildlife management agency rangers.

 Facility maintenance and operations

 This is the cost of maintaining the necessary infrastructure within each park that supports all the services provided.
 It includes the plows and heavy equipment for road clearing, repairs and construction.
 There are buildings, trails, roads, docks, boats, utility pipes and wires, and a variety of hidden systems that make a park accessible by the public.
 The staff includes equipment operators, custodians, trail crews, electricians, plumbers, engineers, architects, and other building trade specialists.

 Park support

 This is the staff that provides for the routine logistical needs of the parks.
 There are human resource specialists, contracting officers, property specialists, budget managers, accountants and information technology specialists.